-The RVMPO Public Advisory Council (PAC), which was formed in 2000, consists of appointed residents from nine Citizen Involvement Areas (CIAs) and special interest representatives for mass transit and low-income and minority families.
+The RVMPO Public Advisory Council (PAC), which was formed in 2000, consists of appointed residents from nine Citizen Involvement Areas (CIAs) and special interest representatives for mass transit, freight, bike/ped, seniors, and low-income and minority families.
 The PAC makes recommendations to the RVMPO Policy Committee from the public's perspective on proposed long-range transportation plans, project plans, and priorities for state and federal funding and other transportation issues.
+The PAC hosts public workshops during updates of the RTP to help inform the public of regional transportation planning efforts.
+The PAC also provides input the Policy Committee on RTP goals and policies, and statewide planning requirements.
 The objective of this work element is to maintain and improve the function of the PAC.
-In FY 2015, the RVMPO will continue efforts to support the PAC, and expand public attendance at all RVMPO meetings.
+In FY 2016, the RVMPO will continue efforts to support the PAC, and expand public attendance at all RVMPO meetings.
 The PAC meets bi-monthly, on the 3rd Tuesday from 5:30 p.m. to 7:30 p.m.
+The current PAC membership roster is on Page iii.